Cricket-Australia in cruise control after skittling out England tail end at Lord's | Sports-Games

 Cricket-Australia in cruise control after skittling out England tail end at Lord's

+England suffered a minor collapse earlier on Friday, adding just 47 to their overnight score for their last six wickets, hitting 325 in reply to Australia's first-innings total of 416.
+Captain Ben Stokes (17) fell to the second ball of the day, swishing at a shortish one from Mitchell Starc only to get an edge on it, with Cameron Green reaching up to his right to take a difficult catch in the gully.

+Australia built a lead of 221 on the third day of the second test at Lord's before rain stopped play on Friday, adding 130 to their first-innings score for the loss of two wickets after skittling out England's tail end in the morning.
+Usman Khawaja was the pick of the batters, racking up 58 not out, while England's bogeyman Steve Smith was on six when the rain brought the day's play to an end.

-While it is only the first time since 1971 that two sides' opening partnerships have scored more than 50 runs in the first three innings of a test match, these two teams' approaches to the job could hardly be different.
+In contrast to England's swashbuckling and at times reckless approach with the bat, Khawaja and fellow opener David Warner put on 63 slowly and methodically before Warner was trapped lbw on 25 by a ball nipping in from Josh Tongue in the 25th over.
+While it is the first time since 1971 that two sides' opening partnerships have scored more than 50 in the first three innings of a test match, the two teams' approaches to the job could hardly be more different.

 Warner's 25 came off 76 balls, a glacial pace compared with England's Zak Crawley and Ben Duckett in the first innings.

-Australia took their time building on their first-innings lead on the third afternoon of the second Ashes test on a grey Friday at Lord's, adding 81 for the loss of one wicket by tea, giving them a handsome lead of 172 with nine wickets left.

-In contrast to England's swashbuckling approach with the bat, Australian openers Usman Khawaja and David Warner put on 63 runs at a snail's pace before Warner (25) was trapped lbw by a ball nipping in from Josh Tongue in the 25th over.
-While it is only the first time since 1971 that two sides' opening partnerships have scored more than 50 runs in the first three innings of a test match, these two teams' approaches to the job could hardly be different.

-Warner's 25 came off 76 balls, a glacial pace compared with England's Zak Crawley and Ben Duckett in the first innings.
-At the other end for Australia, Khawaja has now faced more balls in the first two tests of an Ashes series in England than any batter since his compatriot Bill Brown all the way back in 1938.
+At the other end for Australia, Khawaja has faced more than 700 balls in the first two tests of this Ashes series.

-Australia will be looking to set England as big a target as they can, bidding for a 2-0 lead in the series.
-Earlier in the day, England's last six wickets tumbled for just 47 runs in a helter-skelter hour and a half of play, taking the home side to 325 in reply to Australia's first innings score of 416.
+The visitors will look to set England as big a target as they can as they bid for a 2-0 lead in the series - the only side to successfully chase down a fourth-innings target of more than 300 at Lord's were West Indies in 1984.
+England suffered a minor collapse earlier on Friday, adding just 47 to their overnight score for their last six wickets, hitting 325 in reply to Australia's first-innings total of 416.

+Captain Ben Stokes (17) fell to the second ball of the day, swishing at a shortish one from Mitchell Starc only to get an edge on it, with Cameron Green reaching up to his right to take a difficult catch in the gully.
+Harry Brook added five runs to his overnight score to reach his first 50 in Ashes cricket but then tried to swipe another Starc ball down the ground moments later, instead slicing it high into the air to Pat Cummins for a simple catch at cover.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)